tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Conclusion

 GoldenDict is an excellent tool that offers users a comprehensive range of features.
-It is easy to install, set up, and users have access to a large number dictionaries.
+It is easy to install, set up, and users have access to a large number of dictionaries.
 The program is capable of generating Anki cards, which is ideal for people doing AJATT.
 Additionally, the option to create tabs makes it possible to do recursive look-ups.